Skip to content

 Child’s play

 Discover the children’s bedroom which is full of toys and dressing-up clothes.
-There's also a daily children’s trail, and down in the cellar the household’s ghosts are waiting to tell their stories.
+There's also a daily children’s trail.

 The exhibition rooms house a changing programme of displays.
 In the discovery room you'll find a permanent exhibition about William’s Lakeland legacy and his key role in the founding of the National Trust, along with family games.